After banks, Spain faces fight to save regions

 But raising more money for the regions through the ICO is not an option as the regions have exhausted its credit lines.

-Worse still, Spain itself risks losing favour with investors.
+Worse still, Spain itself risks losing favor with investors.
 The benchmark 10-year sovereign is trading above the 7 percent level that is seen as unsustainable in the medium-term.

 “It’s impossible (for the regions) to issue bonds, even with the government guarantee from Spain ...
 They would need to issue in the short term and I don’t think the market would appreciate another increase in the debt/GDP ratio of Spain when we are already close to 90 percent,” said Giansanti.